 - 2. In addition to the state mandated tests, RA will administer the Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) two or three times per year to students in grades 2-8.
 RA will administer the NWEA MAP for primary grades to students in grades K and 1.
 The NWEA is a computer adaptive assessment that can give teachers specific feedback about a student's areas of strength and areas that need further development.
 Teachers and support staff will receive professional development in the interpretation and use of the NWEA data to improve instruction.
 Teachers will also use common assessments developed in their PLCs and frequent formative classroom assessments to measure student leaning and adjust instruction as needed. - 3.
-Students who meet or exceed the state standard requirements, where they exist, and have met all of the grade level requirements will automatically be promoted to the next grade.
-If a student is at risk of being retained, the student's classroom teacher will contact the parents as soon as possible.
+Students who meet or exceed the state standard they exist, and have met all of the grade level requirements will automatically be promoted to the next grade.
+If a student is at risk of being retained, the student's classroom teacher will contact parents as soon as possible.
 The teacher, parents, and other necessary staff will formulate a personal education plan which may include a referral to the SST.
 It will be the policy of RA to give each student the tools and support that he or she needs to be successful.
-If the interventions and support do not result in the student meeting the requirements to be promoted to the next grade, the needs to be successful.
 If the interventions and support do not result in the student meeting the requirements to be promoted to the next grade, the principal, with input from the teacher, parents, and other staff, will make the final decision on whether or not to retain the student.

-- If a student has either an IEP or a 504 plan, the decision to retain or promote that student will be made with the support and consent of the EC staff and consideration will be given to the student's plan and accommodations.
-All of the school policies and procedures, including promotion and retention policies, will be available to parents and students in the student handbook and on the school website. - 4.
-The following are the exit requirements for students leaving 8th grade: students will demonstrate strong reading, writing, listening, spelling, speaking, and presentation skills using multiple forms of expression, which are age and grade level appropriate.
+If a student has either an IEP or a 504 plan, the decision to retain or promote that student will be made with the support and consent of the EC staff and consideration will be given to the student's plan and accommodations.
+All of the school policies and procedures, including promotion and retention policies, will be available to parents and students in the student handbook and on the school website.

+4. The the exit requirements for students leaving following are grade: students will demonstrate strong reading, writing, speaking, and presentation skills using multiple forms of spelling, expression, which are age and grade level appropriate.
 Students will be able to read and interpret multiple forms of writing including poetry, fiction and non-fiction.
-Students will have an understanding of the U.S. government, its history, and governing documents.
-Students will have a basic understanding of the science topics as outlined in the Core Knowledge sequence.
+Students will have an understanding of the U.S. government, history, and governing documents.
+Students will have a understanding of the science topics as outlined in the Core Knowledge sequence.
 Students will have mastered grade level and age appropriate math skills and be prepared to enter Math I or a higher level math course in 9th grade.